COVID 19 Relief for Technology and Video Game Companies

 - Businesses interested in the CEBA program should inquire through their current financial institutions.

-Segev LLP is a full-solutions business law firm recognized worldwide as a leading online gaming and betting law firm, and having an expertise in technology, commercial, regulatory, compliance, finance and securities law.
+Segev LLP is a full-solutions business law firm based in downtown Vancouver recognized worldwide as a leading online gaming and betting law firm, and having an expertise in technology, commercial, regulatory, compliance, finance and securities law.
 If you have any questions or would like more information regarding any of the above, feel free to reach out to technology and esports lawyer Marius Adomnica at [email protected]

 The above blog post is provided for informational purposes only and has not been tailored to your specific circumstances.
 This blog post does not constitute legal advice or other professional advice and may not be relied upon as such.
 If you require legal advice, you should contact a qualified lawyer.